scorpido74/azure-docs.nl-nl/articles/iot-dps/quick-create-simulated-device-tpm-java.md

 1. Sluit het uitvoervenster van het voorbeeld van de apparaatclient op de computer.
 1. Sluit het TPM-simulatorvenster op de computer.
-1. Klik in het linkermenu in de Azure Portal op **Alle resources** en selecteer uw Device Provisioning Service.
-Open de Blade **inschrijvingen beheren** voor uw service en klik vervolgens op het tabblad **afzonderlijke inschrijvingen** .
-Selecteer de *registratie-id* van het apparaat dat u in deze Quick Start hebt Inge schreven en klik bovenaan op de knop **verwijderen** .
+1. Klik in het linkermenu in Azure Portal op **All resources** en selecteer uw Device Provisioning-service.
+Open the **Manage Enrollments** blade for your service, and then click the **Individual Enrollments** tab.
+Select the *REGISTRATION ID* of the device you enrolled in this Quickstart, and click the **Delete** button at the top.
 1. Klik in het linkermenu in de Azure Portal op **Alle resources** en selecteer vervolgens uw IoT-hub.
 Open de blade **IoT-apparaten** voor uw hub, selecteer de *apparaat-id* van het apparaat dat u hebt geregistreerd in deze quickstart en klik vervolgens bovenaan op de knop **Verwijderen**.

 ## <a name="next-steps"></a>Volgende stappen